Biotechnology Young Entrepreneurs Scheme

 - Enhance your CV

-- Develop and improve transferable skills such as communication, negotiation and team-building
+- Develop and improve transferable skills such as communication, time-management, negotiation and team-building

 - Network with industry professionals